Mary-Ann Baldwin: City council service

 She served on the Raleigh City Council for ten years, from 2007 through 2017 during the mayoral terms of Charles Meeker and Nancy McFarlane.
 While on the city council, she served as chair of the Law & Public Safety Committee and the Transportation Committee, and served on several other committees, as well as acting as the city's representative to GoTriangle, a regional transportation authority.
 When Meeker decided to step down prior to the 2011 election, he approached both Baldwin and McFarlane to run for mayor in his stead, Baldwin however declined the offer to run, as she was dealing with personal issues, she felt would interfere with her ability to effectively campaign and serve in the role as mayor.

 Mayoral tenure

 On March 27, 2019, Baldwin announced that she would be running for mayor of Raleigh in the 2019 election to succeed McFarlane, who was stepping down as mayor in the midst of health troubles.
 Baldwin came in first place, winning 38% of the vote.
 A runoff was not requested by Charles Francis, the runner-up, and so Baldwin became mayor of Raleigh.
 She assumed office December 2, 2019.
 Baldwin ran for reelection in 2022, defeating DaQuanta Copeland and Terrance Ruth.
 On April 16, 2024, Baldwin announced that she would not seek reelection.

+In May 2022, Baldwin faced criticism following a reported confrontation with a young fan at a Carolina Hurricanes playoff game in Raleigh.
+Witnesses told WRAL that Baldwin confronted the child and made her cry, prompting security to intervene.
+The incident was also discussed in local commentary.